-The sixth head coach in program history, Millar begins his eighth season at Stevenson in 2013 and his seventh as the head women's soccer coach.
-He also serves as the department's Game Day Manager and on the department's senior management team.
+The winningest coach in program history in both wins and winning percentage, Millar begins his ninth season at Stevenson in 2014 and his eighth as the head women's soccer coach.
+He is also an Associate Director of Athletics and serves as Commissioner of the Continental Volleyball Conference.

 Millar played soccer at the college level for Glasgow Caledonian and as an amateur for Glasgow Westerlands in the Glasgow Western Division.
 He attended Cardonald College where he achieved a higher national diploma in sports coaching and vevelopment.

-Millar is a proud father to a son, Gavin, born in May 2010.
+Millar lives in Timonium and is the proud father of son, Gavin, born in May 2010.